librariesio/documentation/contributing.md

 #### Before Submitting an Enhancement

-* Check that the enhancement doesn't already exist by checking the site or our [changelog](https://github.com/librariesio/libraries.io/blob/master/changelog.md)
-* Check that the enhancement is not already [in our issue tracker(https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+org%3Alibrariesio), they should be labelled 'enhancement'.
+* Check that the enhancement is not already [in our issue tracker(https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+org%3Alibrariesio), they should be labelled 'enhancement' or 'feature'.

 If there isn't already an issue for feature then go ahead and create a new issue for it using the [template](/ISSUE_TEMPLATE.md).
 If you'd like to work on the enhancement then just mention it in a comment and check out our [workflow](#workflow).